greenlakexmas/RDSFeed/QUICKSTART.md

 be both configurable and extensible.
 This Quickstart is all about using the existing application and configuring it to run for yourself.

+## Instructions
+1. Configure data sources to be used
+2. Configure interoperating applications
+3. Run RDSFeed.exe

 ## Data sources

 Out of the box, RDSFeed supports three data sources: